There isn’t really any space for spray painting,

 half of the width of the bridge in order to

-define “a river running underneath”
+define “a river running underneath” (see lower right image)

 Why half?